ragardner/tktrees/DOCUMENTATION.md

 - Collapse all closes all IDs in the tree panel so that only the top IDs are visible.
 It is bound to the R key.
 - Zoom in zooms in on both the tree and sheet.
 - Zoom out zooms out on both the tree and sheet.
-- Save position saves the current scroll position in the tree panel.
-- Go to saved scrolls to the previously saved tree panel scroll position.
 - Layout gives four choices for viewing the treeview/sheet.
 - Set all column widths changes the size of the columns in the tree and sheet panels to be wide enough to show the whole of the widest cell.